 All lowboys can carry cargo up to 12 ft. in height.

-Let's take a brief look at the history of lowboy heavy equipment transport systems before jumping into the different types of lowboys.
+Let's briefly examine the history of lowboy heavy equipment transport systems before jumping into the different types of lowboys.

 What's the History of Lowboy Trailers?

-The first lowboy trailer contained a riveted gooseneck design that was invented during the 1920s.
+The first lowboy trailer contained a riveted gooseneck design invented in the 1920s.
 The initial lowboy design hooked to the hauling truck through the front of the trailer and required people to load cargo over the trailer's back tires.
 Lowboys got a much-needed upgrade during the 1950s when the detachable gooseneck allowed people to load lowboys from the front and the back.

-Like enclosed auto transport services, modern lowboy transport trailers feature hydraulic systems to help the trailer meet the unit during loading and unloading.
+Like enclosed auto-hauling services, modern lowboy transport trailers feature hydraulic systems to help the trailer meet the unit during loading and unloading.

 It'll be easier to see how significant the evolution of lowboy trailers is after going over the different types of lowboy trailers.